acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Chesterton&#039;s Fence
 Tue, 07 Nov 2017 17:41:08

 "In the matter of reforming things, as distinct from deforming them, there is one plain and simple principle; a principle which will probably be called a paradox.
 There exists in such a case a certain institution or law; let us say, for the sake of simplicity, a fence or gate erected across a road.
-The more modern type of reformer goes gaily up to it and says, &ldquo;I don&rdquo;t see the use of this; let us clear it away."
-To which the more intelligent type of reformer will do well to answer: "If you don&rdquo;t see the use of it, I certainly won&rdquo;t let you clear it away.
+The more modern type of reformer goes gaily up to it and says, &ldquo;I don&rsquo;t see the use of this; let us clear it away."
+To which the more intelligent type of reformer will do well to answer: "If you don&rsquo;t see the use of it, I certainly won&rsquo;t let you clear it away.
 Go away and think.
 Then, when you can come back and tell me that you do see the use of it, I may allow you to destroy it."&mdash;G. K. Chesterton, <em>The Drift from Domesticity</em>

 ## The Task of Redemption
 Thu, 09 Nov 2017 22:20:49